SurajKamal24/mcia-materials/Architecting resilient and performant integration solutions/README.md

  - System errors are thrown when a connection to an external system fails.
 To retry connection failures, mule connectors can set a connection strategy
  - A redelivery policy can be configured on the event source to specify the number of the time the same event can be processed by the flow before raising a REDELIVERY_EXHAUSTED error.
 Can't be configured on the scheduler
  - Reliability pattern for non-transactional system.
 Splits the processing between acquistion flow and processing flow using the persistent queues

+### Module 13 - Designing for high-availability goals
+ - High availability - How to keep the overall system operational when a system component failes.
+Usually acheived with multiple levels of fault tolerances and/or load balancing
+ - Disaster recovery - How to restore a system to a previous acceptable state after a natural or man-made disaster
+ - High availability can be acheived by horizontally scaling to multiple mule runtimes.
+HA goals for customer-hosted or runtime fabric can be met via load balancing and/or clustering.
+HA can be acheived using cloudhub multiple workers.
+Workers will be spread across different availability zones in the same AWS region.
+Mule application data can be shared between workers using the object store v2 service and vm queues with persistent queues enabled in the runtime manager
+ - HTTPS request are load balanced automatically through shared or dedicated load balancers
+ - In cloudhub, each persistent vm queue is listened by multiple cloudhub workers.
+But each message is read and processed atleast once by only one cloudhub worker and duplicate processing is possible.
+Persistent queues do not guarantee one-time-only message delivery.
+Duplicate messages may be sent
+ - Runtime manager can define server groups or cluster.
+Server groups is just an administrative grouping of isolated mule runtimes.
+A cluster provides additional guarantees to prevent contention between the mule runtime
+ - Unclustered load balancing for HA and performance in customer-hosted runtime planes
+ - Cluster is a set of customer hosted mule runtimes that acts as a unit.
+Servers in a cluster communicate through a distributed shared memory grid.
+All clusters nodes work in active-active mode and there is a primary node where schedulers, jms listeners etc run
+ - A cluster can be tuned to be either performant or reliable.
+Clusters are either unicast or multicast.
+Cluster uses hazelcast to create a distributed shared memory grid
+ - Ngnix and apache web server - third party load balancers for customer-hosted mule runtime
+ - Runtime fabric has docker/k8s managed load balancer
+ - Load balancing for https, vm(cluster and standalone), jms
+ - Kubernetes cluster

+### Module 14 - Optimizing the performance of deployed mule applications
+ - Performance goals are atleast partially dictated by service level aggrements.
+It is important to not to over-optimize and aim to vastly exceed the performance goals
+ - Use application performance monitoring tools, including the anypoint platform dashboards, visual vm/jconsole or similar.
+Commerial tools like app dynamics, new relic etc
+ - Application profiling in mule applications is often performed for memory issues and application unresponsiveness
+ - Scaling options, network communication and protocols
+ - A mule application can be scaled out to a maximum of eight workers and/or scaled up to sixteen vcores
+ - Configuring autoscaling in cloudhub(ELA customers only)
+ - Performance features of common mule applications (Batch, scheduler and event/messaging queues)
+ - Logging default to async for performance
+ - HTTPS, JMS, Database, VM connectors